 Appellate courts have also failed to consider the most appropriate tort principles in their analysis, which includes those relating to intentional torts.
 Specifically, these courts have borrowed tort law principles involving mere negligence and applied them to criminal restitution issues.
-Negligent tortfeasors act unintentionally; but criminals act intentionally.212 Thus, the relevant tort law principles applicable to child pornography crimes are those pertaining to intentional torts.
-This distinction is crucial and strengthens the rationale that joint and several liability results in full restitution under § 2259 on the widely accepted principle that defendants are held more broadly responsible for losses when their conduct is deliberate, not accidental.213
+Negligent tortfeasors act unintentionally, but criminals act intentionally.
+Thus, the relevant tort law principles applicable to child pornography crimes are those pertaining to intentional torts.
+This distinction is crucial and strengthens the rationale that joint and several liability results in full restitution under § 2259 on the widely accepted principle that defendants are held responsible more broadly for losses when their conduct is deliberate, not accidental.

-211 Brief of American Law Professors, supra note 190, at 12-13.
+Brief of American Law Professors, supra note 191, at 12-13.

-212 See, e.g., 18 U.S.C. § 2252A (2012) (defining child pornography crimes as involving actions taken "knowingly").
+See, e.g., 18 U.S.C. § 2252A (2012) (defining child pornography crimes as involving actions taken "knowingly").